nodech/gpg-setup/readme.md

 #### Key servers and privacy
-In order to have privacy with key refreshes, so you don't reveal all the relationships you have at once, you can use tools like `parcimonie` daemon that will slowly refresh keys over `tor` (Slowly in order not to leak your identity)
+In order to have privacy with key refreshes, so you don't reveal all the relationships you have at once, you can use tools like `parcimonie` daemon that will slowly refresh keys over `tor` (Slowly in order not to leak your identity).

 ## References:
 *Note: some of these links use `gpg v1` and flags, outputs or key choices might not match.*